 The PFT is the standard test that all recruits must pass, and all Marines run once a year to assess their physical conditioning.
-The test consists of a three-mile run, pull-ups (no time limit) or flexed-arm hang, and crunches (two-minute time limit).
+The test consists of a three-mile run, pull-ups (no time limit), and crunches (two-minute time limit).

-Mix up your training between underhand chin-ups and overhand pull-ups until you can do 20 both ways.
+Mix up your training between underhand chin-ups and overhand pull-ups.
 The program depends upon quality exercises—the number of repetitions is secondary.

 - Train five days on; two days off.
 Rest is a crucial component of performance.